 When tea becomes ritual, it takes place at the heart of our ability to see greatness in small things. - Muriel Barbery

-This activity is featured in our December calendar.
-If you do not yet have your free copy, get it here
+This activity is featured in our October 2023 calendar.
+If you do not yet have your free copy, get it here.

 Plan a walk.

 Plan an outdoor adventure that makes sense for your group, given weather, distance and the ages of kids involved.
 Get ideas here.

 Brew a thermos full of decaffeinated herbal tea or a warm beverage of your choice (e.g. hot cocoa, apple cider).
 If you have access to herbs in your outdoor space, head out with a collection container and forage for tea-making ingredients together.
 Foraging for cooking ingredients is a super way to help kids learn how to identify plants and herbs and connect with the flora that grows in your area.
 Use an app like PlantNet or PictureThis to help identify the plants as you forage.
 Use a mortar and pestle (or hands) to mash up the leaves, then place in a tea infuser and steep in warm water.
 If you do not have a tea infuser, strain the liquid after steeping to remove leaves.
 Some of our favorite ingredients for making tea include:

 Grab your thermos or insulated water bottle full of tea, some cups, snacks and even a blanket or two.

 Bring friends—real, stuffed or imaginary—to make it a party.

 Head out on your walk and activate different senses along the way.
 Take deep sniffs to smell the cool air.
 Feel the air on your cheeks.
 Look with your eyes and notice how your outdoor space has changed with the changing season.
 Stop and listen to what movement (and stillness!) you can hear.